Immigration to New Zealand: Overstayers and deportations

 In February 2022, a report published by the Australian think tank Lowy Institute found that New Zealand had deported 1,040 people to the Pacific Islands between 2013 and 2018.
 Of this number, 400 were criminals including members of the Head Hunters Motorcycle Club.
 The report's author Jose Sousa-Santos argued that New Zealand, Australia and the United States' deportation policies were fuelling a spike in organised crime and drug trafficking in several Pacific countries including Samoa, Tonga, Fiji, Kiribati, Nauru, Tuvalu and Vanuatu.
 The Sousa-Santos report estimated that most of the deportees were males between the ages of 25 and 35 years, who had spent more than twelve years away from their countries of origin.
 Several had connections to organised crime in their former host countries.
 In response to the Sousa-Santos report, Immigration Minister Kris Faafoi stated that the New Zealand Government carefully considered deportations including family and individual circumstances while retaining the right to deport those who had breached their visa conditions and the law while living and working in New Zealand.

+In early September 2025, RNZ estimated there were 20,980 visa overstayers in New Zealand, citing figures released by Immigration New Zealand.
+Based on data accumulated over a 30 year period, the top ten nationalities of overstayers were Tonga (2,599), China (2,577), the United States (2,213), Samoa (1,697), India (1,583), the United Kingdom (1,256), the Philippines (938), Malaysia (753), Canada (510) and Germany (498).
+Immigration Minister Erica Stanford said that 1,259 overstayers had departed New Zealand in 2024–2025 financial year either voluntarily or through deportations.
+On 4 September, Stanford confirmed that the Government would amend immigration legislation to make it easier to deport non-citizens who had resided in the country for 20 years.